huggingface/blog/mteb.md

 ## Credits

-Huge thanks to the following who contributed to improve the readability of the article or to the MTEB codebase (listed in alphabetical order): Steven Liu, Loïc Magne, Nils Reimers and Nouamane Tazi.
+Huge thanks to the following who contributed to the article or to the MTEB codebase (listed in alphabetical order): Steven Liu, Loïc Magne, Nils Reimers and Nouamane Tazi.